last-partizan/awesome-vue/content/components-and-libraries/utilities.md

 - [vuex-easy-firestore](https://mesqueeb.github.io/vuex-easy-firestore/) - Easy coupling of Firebase Cloud Firestore and Vuex.
 2-way sync with 0 boilerplate!
 - [vuex-listener](https://github.com/TimurKiyivinski/vuex-listener) - A global Vuex action and mutation listener plugin
 - [jsonapi-vuex](https://github.com/mrichar1/jsonapi-vuex) - Use a JSONAPI api with a Vuex store, with client-side restructuring/normalization of records.
-- [vue-request-store](https://github.com/crishellco/vue-request-store) - A Vue & Vuex plugin to simplify tracking API request statuses
 - [vuexi](https://github.com/mikefaraponov/vuexi) - Provides utilities to simplify async actions and state management
 - [stfalcon-vuex-loading-plugin](https://github.com/stfalcon-studio/stfalcon-vuex-loading-plugin) - The easiest way to handle loading state of vuex
 - [Vue Rest Resource](https://github.com/ProReNata/VueRestResource) - Rest HTTP resource management for Vue.js and Vuex projects
 - [Vuex Stateshot](https://github.com/xiaoluoboding/vuex-stateshot) - A State Snapshot plugin on Actions/Mutations for Vuex3.1+
 - [vuex-loopback](https://github.com/mikeevstropov/vuex-loopback) - Vuex module factory and Vue components for Loopback
 - [vuex-state-snapshot](https://github.com/dezull/vuex-state-snapshot) - A Vuex plugin to take state snapshot on mutation
-- [vuex-awesome-async](https://github.com/Schoolmouv-team/vuex-awesome-async) - It wraps Vuex stores to easily manage async requests (loading, error and cache state
+- [vuex-awesome-async](https://github.com/Schoolmouv-team/vuex-awesome-async) - It wraps Vuex stores to easily manage async requests (loading, error and cache state)
 - [vuex-factories](https://github.com/Goldziher/vuex-factories) - Factory functions to generate vuex actions and mutations
 - [vuex-hooks](https://github.com/Goldziher/vuex-hooks) - TypeScript enabled Vuex composition-api hooks
-- [vuex-composition](https://github.com/echo008/vuex-composition) - A util package to use Vuex with Composition API and Reactivity API easily
 - [vuex-composition-helpers](https://github.com/greenpress/vuex-composition-helpers) - A util package to use Vuex with Composition API easily
 - [vuex-ts-enhance](https://github.com/zWingz/vuex-ts-enhance) - A tool to enhance `mapXXX` and `dispatch` methods hint
 - [vuex-masked-modules](https://github.com/Silksofthesoul/vuex-masked-modules) - A Vuex plugin put data structure of the module in localStorage, with the ability to mask or encrypt the data to make it difficult to explore.
 Designed for Vue 3 and Vuex 4